mikerooni/maxbuild/README.md

 ## Special Thanks

-This project wouldn't have been possible without the `maxdiff` tool by Ableton, whose source code has been a great reference for developing the for frozen `.amxd` device packaging:
+This project wouldn't have been possible without the `maxdiff` tool by Ableton, whose source code has been a great reference for developing the frozen `.amxd` device packaging part of this tool:
 [GitHub Repository of **maxdevtools**](https://github.com/Ableton/maxdevtools)

 Special thanks also goes to the open source libraries used in this project!